+The Sunflower Galaxy, also known as Messier 63 (M63), is a bright spiral galaxy located in the constellation Canes Venatici.
 The galaxy lies at a distance of 37 million light years from Earth and has an apparent magnitude of 9.3.
 It has the designation NGC 5055 in the New General Catalogue.

 Messier 63 is a member of the M51 Group, a group of galaxies in Canes Venatici that also includes the famous Whirlpool Galaxy, also known as Messier 51.
 M51 is the brightest galaxy in the group and M63 is a prominent member.